RestComm/restcomm-ios-sdk/README.md

 RestComm Client SDK for iOS has been tested to work on iOS 8.0 and above (has been successfully tested with iphone 4s and above)

+## Downloads

+The latest iOS SDK binary is available in the [Restcomm site Downloads section](https://www.restcomm.com/downloads/).

 ## Latest Olympus .ipa

 Interested in taking Restcomm iOS SDK for a spin?
 You can readily install the iOS Olympus App that utilizes the SDK and provides a simple webrtc voice/video App for the Restcomm Cloud [here](https://tsfr.io/xex2zc)